3DBAG/3dbag-api/README.md

 and check: http://localhost:80

 ## Development server
-To start the development server first create an .env file with the followoing information:
+To start the development server first create an .env file with the following information:

 ```
 POSTGRES_USER=<user>